$0 Western Australia Adoption Quick-Start Checklist

 Local voluntary relinquishment (infant adoption)

 WA produces only five to eight local infant placements per year across the entire state.
 Birth parents are actively involved in selecting the adoptive family from anonymized profiles.
-The process from inquiry to potential match runs three to five years.
+The process from inquiry to potential match can take several years and is unpredictable.
 For applicants aged 43 or older, the Department's advice is to look elsewhere — not because you are legally ineligible today, but because the timeline makes statutory eligibility at the point of actual placement unlikely.

 Adoption from out-of-home care (foster-to-adopt)